tencent-cloud-na/tencent-terraform-tutorial/docs/03-build-infra.md

 ## Prerequisites

-- A Google Cloud Platform account.
-If you do not have a GCP account, create one now.
-This tutorial can be completed using only the services included in the GCP free tier.
+- A Tencent Cloud Platform account.
+If you do not have a Tencent Cloud account, create one now.

 - Terraform 0.14.06+ installed locally.
 1.0.0+ is preferred.